©2010-2020 James Schlesinger All Rights Reserved

 10 cover examples

-Fresh, strategic, passionate, above all valuable makeover of MPMN “product tab” created and produced by guest editor-in-chief William Leventon and art director James Schlesinger starting from 11/99.
+Fresh, strategic, passionate, above all valuable makeover of MPMN “product tab” created and produced by guest editor-in-chief William Leventon (graduate engineer, longtime technical and medical magazine writer and editor) and art director James Schlesinger starting from 11/99.

 Deliberately energetic, inviting, enjoyable, innovative, expressive, surprising, colorful, and entertaining.
 Furthermore substantial, aspirational, proactive, responsive, rewarding and important.
 An increasingly promising, responsible, evolutionary and competitive industry source for news, opinions and marketplace.1

-Exceptional product focus and display (e.g. every feature photo coaxed by James to look its best).
+Exceptional product focus and display (e.g. every featured product photo corrected to look its best).

 Result?
 The publisher’s most profitable magazine!1

-The impact James had on MPMN cannot be overstated. — WLeventon
+The impact James had on MPMN cannot be overstated.”

-Note Emerging Technologies was added by editor ◳Norbert Sparrow who followed Leventon.
+Note Emerging Technologies pages were developed and written by editor-in-chief ◳Norbert Sparrow who followed Leventon.